Eetami/arkhamdb-cli/README.md

 ## Caching

-ArkhamDB CLI caches the loaded cards to your home directory under `~/.arkhamdb/cards`.
-To remove the cached cards run the following command:
+ArkhamDB CLI caches the loaded cards and pack list to your home directory under `~/.arkhamdb`.
+To remove the cache run the following command:

 ```sh
 rm -rf ~/.arkhamdb